webpack/webpack.js.org/content/how-to/lazy-load/react.md

   }
 }
 export LazilyLoadFactory(Highlight, {
-  highlight: require('bundle?lazy!highlight'),
+  highlight: () => System.import('highlight'),
 });
 ```

 Notice how the consumer of Highlight component had no idea it had a dependency that was lazily loaded?
 Or that if a user had todos with no code we would never need to load highlight.js?
-Also, we didn't need to specify a name for the highlight.js library because we don't care if webpack gives it a bundle.

 ## The Code